cllckn/database-management-systems/module4/README.md

 ```

-To add the UNIQUE constraint back to the `"code"` column:
+To add the UNIQUE constraint to the `"code"` column:

 ```sql
 ALTER TABLE "Products" ADD CONSTRAINT "productsUnique" UNIQUE ("code");